code4recovery/tsml-ui/README.md

 ## Frequently asked questions

-### How are metatypes like "Active" and "Hybrid" calculated?
+### How are metatypes like "Active" and "Online" calculated?

 This logic can be a little opaque so an explanation is in order.